Directions: How to get here

 C: From the Ferry Terminal in Staten Island

-141 St Marks Pl, local map On the Staten Island side, this is where you want to get to.
+From the SI Ferry terminal to 141 St Marks Pl On the Staten Island side, this (B) is where you want to get to.

 By taxi (short ride), by bus (short ride), by bicycle (5 minutes), or by walking (15 minutes)...